sfrostenson/mellon-grants/README.md

 Next, I used the read_csvs.py script to combine all of the csvs into one csv file--merged.csv--for import into our MySQL database.
 But because my script didn't capture every irregularity, I went through and manually cleaned the data as well.
 Modifications are in merged_work.csv in the university_match directory.

-From here, my steps are slightly illogical.
+##With no unique id, use SequenceMatcher to join datasets

+Once the Mellon grants data was broken free from its PDF format, it was time to analyze what types of universities were grant recipients.
+Only one problem--no unique id for institutions.
+Which means I needed to perform matches based on an institution's name in order to determine if it was a private, public or ivy league university.

 I should have first used the Python module SequenceMatcher to match universities with their respective IPEDS unit ids.
 Instead, I used lists of private, public, ivy and for-profit institutions for matching and later ran another script--match_ipeds.py--to assign universities their respective IPEDS unit ids so I could perform more nuanced analyses--i.e. how many grants went to elite private institutions.

 With match.py, I generated a unique list of institutions and using a similiarity index of 0.8 as a threshold, I devised a program that using named based associations let me assign university types to my master list of institutions.
 This generated two types of output--matches.csv in the matches folder and unmatched.csv in the unmatched folder.